-The conclusion from the review activity outlined above and our opinion is that reasonable assurance can be placed upon the adequacy and effectiveness of Midlothian Council's systems of internal control and governance.
+The conclusion from the review activity completed and subject to the successful progression of the areas for improvement highlighted above, our opinion is that reasonable assurance can be placed upon the adequacy and effectiveness of Midlothian Council's systems of governance, risk management and internal control.
 Although areas for further improvement have been identified, the annual review demonstrates sufficient evidence that the Council's Local Code of Corporate Governance is operating effectively and that the Council complies with that Local Code in most respects to meet its principal objectives.
 Systems are in place to regularly review and improve governance arrangements and the system of internal control.

-Dr Grace Vickers Chief Executive \\ September 2022 Kelly Parry Leader of the Council \8 September 2022
+Dr Grace Vickers Chief Executive September 2023 Kelly Parry Leader of the Council September 2023